 I never had a burning vision to be a “church planter.”
 My general involvement in church leadership can be credited more to a sense of incidental availability than a natural desire of my heart.
 And well, to be honest, personal involvement in long-term “overseas missions” was never an aspiration of mine…

-Yet here I am, serving as a pastor, helping to develop a fledgling church on the campus of Kent State University.
+Yet here I am, serving as a pastor, helping to make disciples, develop leaders, and send out church-planters from the campus of Kent State University.

 How did this happen?
 Well, up until 2002 our family was involved in a student ministry called H2O at Bowling Green State University (in northwest Ohio).
 Around that time, our church had grown and solidified to the point where we felt compelled by Jesus’ instruction to “Go and make disciples of all nations” and thus consider starting another church elsewhere — someplace with a lot of young people (since our experience was in ministering to university students), someplace with opportunities for strategic influence (we wanted to influence a city that could in turn influence entire people groups and create inroads to other parts of the world), and someplace with a need for churches.
 In the process of considering our options, God led us to team up with another church in Colorado (to which we were connected through mutual involvement in Great Commission Ministries), and eventually Amsterdam (the Netherlands) became a particular point of intrigue — aligning quite astonishingly with our search criteria: a city of 1.5 million with approximately 400,000 between ages of 18-30… An extremely international community (the population is roughly half Dutch and half international, with 140 different languages spoken in the city)… And less than three percent of the population living as evangelical Christians.